benynvk/feed_reader/README.md

     ~~~
     php artisan feedUrl {URL} {logFile}
     ~~~
-- `URL` parameter is feed URL you want to get data.
-You can do with many URL by seperating by comma.
+- `URL` parameter is the URL you want to get feed data.
+You can implement with many URLs by separating by comma.

 - `logFile` parameter is the log file to write output of this process.
     - Currently, accepted values for this parameter are `feed_log_1`, `feed_log_2`, `feed_log_3`.
 These files are located in `storage/logs`.